SummerOfBitcoin/code-challenge-2024-Minimega12121/SOLUTION.md

 #### RESULTS AND PERFORMANCE

 Time analysis:
--On an average it takes: 5-8s for p2pkh and p2wpkh transaction verification
+-On an average it takes: 5-8s for p2pkh and p2wpkh transaction verification.
+Apart from that rest of the time is depended on long it takes to do the Proof of Work algorithm.

-- Result and score:
+Result and score:
 - Score: 95
 - Fee: 19648217
 - Weight: 3801130